Michigan Estate Planning Attorney

 Our estate planning lawyer can help you design an estate plan to preserve and protect your assets, as well as your personal wishes, before a crisis occurs.
-We can assist you with the preparation of a last will and testament, creation of a revocable trust, irrevocable trust, preparation of a special needs trust, lady bird deed, living will, or medical power of attorney.
+We can assist you with the preparation of a last will and testament, creation of a revocable trust, and setting up a special needs trust.
 We’ll review your financial situation, listen to your planning goals, answer your questions, and return your phone calls.
-With proper estate planning we can help you reduce or eliminate taxes and avoid probate court when you pass
+With proper estate planning, we can help you reduce or eliminate taxes and avoid the costs of probate when you pass.

 What Is An Estate Plan?

 What is Estate Planning?
 Estate planning can be defined as a list of instructions to guide your loved ones as to how to manage your affairs if you are gone, or simply unable to manage them yourself.
 A properly drafted estate plan allows you to protect your property, your loved ones and yourself.
 Estate planning is a term that has changed dramatically over the years.
 At one time, estate planning meant having a will that would go through probate and, if a person was married, titling property jointly with a spouse.

 Changes in the laws and changing views of finance, lifestyle, privacy, nontraditional families, and longevity of life have made estate planning far more interesting and, frankly, more compelling for a larger group of people than ever before.
 For these and many other reasons, estate planning is no longer will planning or tax planning only for the wealthy.
 Today, estate planning is financial, retirement, business succession, charitable, medical, disability, legacy, and gift planning.

 Why is Estate Planning Necessary?